 Microplastics are applied in cosmetics to achieve many different functions.
 Simple drop-in alternative solutions are often not available.
 In particular for leave-on cosmetics, the cost per reformulation is expected to be substantial.
 This is supported by the fact that these products often contain more than one type of microplastic increasing the costs per reformulation compared to rinse-off cosmetics.
-The Dossier Submitter reflected this additional effort to develop alternatives and substitute microplastics by using a higher estimate for the cost per reformulation for leave-on cosmetics.
+The Dossier Submitter reflected this complexity and the additional effort to develop alternatives to substitute microplastics by using a higher estimate for the average cost per reformulation for leave-on cosmetics compared to rinse-off products.

-The estimates used by the Dossier Submitter for the cost per reformulation were challenged by industry during the consultation indicating that the cost would be much higher for products where there are no alternative ingredients available yet (e.g. #2220, #2361, #2375, confidential submissions).
-SEAC considers that the estimate provided by industry is likely to be overestimated and may reflect the marginal, but not the average cost to reformulate.
-This conclusion is supported by the fact that alternatives are on the market already for most functions of microplastics (see Bertling et al. (2018), summarised in BD, Annex D5, pp 206).
-For some functions the availability of alternatives seems limited such as film-forming (which is excluded from a ban based on derogation 5b) and skin conditioning.
-However, information received from industry in the consultation indicates that also for these functions some alternatives seem to exist (confidential submission).
+The estimates used by the Dossier Submitter for the cost per reformulation were challenged by industry stakeholders during the consultation on the Annex XV report (e.g. #2220, #2361, #2375, confidential submissions) as well as the SEAC draft opinion indicating that the cost would be much higher for products where there are no alternative ingredients available yet suggesting a significantly higher average cost than assumed by the Dossier Submitter.
+Also, the representativeness of the estimate used by the Dossier Submitter was questioned by Cosmetics Europe, who provided their own assessment in the consultation of the Annex XV report and the SEAC draft opinion (#806).

+SEAC considers that the estimate of the cost per reformulation provided by industry is likely to be overestimated and may reflect the marginal, but not the average cost to reformulate.
+This conclusion is based on the following elements:

+There is evidence that alternatives are on the market already for most functions of microplastics (see Bertling et al. (2018), summarised in BD, Annex D5, pp. 206).
+Furthermore, functions where the availability of alternatives seems to be limited are either excluded from the ban such as film-forming (based on derogation 5b) or information was received from industry in the consultation suggesting that also for these functions some alternatives exist (confidential submission), e.g. skin conditioning.
 Therefore, the number of reformulations that will require extensive initial R&D to develop alternatives is likely to be limited.
-Therefore

 Not all reformulations can be expected to be equally resource-intensive.
 This conclusion is confirmed by information provided by industry indicating that usually cosmetic products are composed of specific raw material mixtures, which contain one or more microplastic ingredient(s) (confidential submission).
-Hence, microplastics will be replaced in raw material mixtures, which are usually used in several final formulations meaning that the costs to substitute microplastics in the mixture have to be allocated among the final products that will be reformulated in response to the restriction.
-Also, it is not clear to what extent these raw material mixtures actually would be reformulated or if a company would switch to another supplier who already provides microplastic-free raw material mixtures instead.
+Hence, microplastics will be replaced in raw material mixtures, which are used in several final formulations meaning that the costs to substitute microplastics in the mixture have to be allocated among the final products that will be reformulated in response to the restriction.
+It is not clear to what extent these raw material mixtures actually would be reformulated or if a company would switch to another supplier who already provides microplastic-free raw material mixtures instead.

-Conflicting information was submitted by industry during the consultation suggesting that the cost per reformulation would actually be much lower than estimated by the Dossier Submitter (confidential submissions).
+inconsistent information was submitted by industry during the consultation also suggesting that the cost per reformulation could actually be within the range or much lower than estimated by the Dossier Submitter (confidential submissions).
+Insufficient details were provided to evaluate the different cost estimates given by industry, hence SEAC cannot assess their validity and representativeness to reflect the average cost to substitute microplastics in cosmetics.

-Therefore, SEAC considers the estimates used by the Dossier Submitter to be overall appropriate to reflect the average reformulation costs to be expected.
+Overall, SEAC notes the estimates used by the Dossier Submitter is based on independent information sources and strike a balance between inconsistent information received in the consultation and can be considered appropriate to reflect the average reformulation costs to be expected.